Steve Reeves: Hercules

-Reeves also played Emilio in Terror of the Barbarians, about the Lombard invasion of Italy.
+Reeves played Emiliano in Terror of the Barbarians, about the Lombard invasion of Italy.
 American International Pictures bought US rights and retitled it Goliath and the Barbarians (1959), with Reeves's character renamed "Goliath".
 The film earned $1.6 million in North America during its initial release, when it was double billed with Sign of the Gladiator.

 Injury

-Reeves was Glaucus Leto in The Last Days of Pompeii (1959), based on the novel by Sir Edward Bulwer-Lytton.
+Reeves portrayed Glaucus Leto in The Last Days of Pompeii (1959), based on the novel by Sir Edward Bulwer-Lytton.
 It co-starred Christine Kaufmann and Fernando Rey and was mostly directed by Sergio Leone.
 During the filming, Reeves dislocated his shoulder when his chariot slammed into a tree; he re-injured it while swimming in a subsequent underwater escape scene.
 The injury would be aggravated by his stunt work in each successive film, ultimately leading to his retirement from filmmaking.

-American Directors
+American directors

 Reeves followed this with The Giant of Marathon (1959) where he was cast as Pheidippides, the famous wartime messenger of the Battle of Marathon.
 By now Reeves' success was such that his films would use Hollywood directors: Marathon was directed by Mario Bava and Jacques Tourneur.
 According to MGM records the film earned $1,335,000 in the US and Canada and $1.4 million elsewhere resulting in a profit of $429,000.

-Reeves had a change of pace in Morgan, the Pirate (1960) where he played pirate and self-proclaimed governor of Jamaica, Captain Henry Morgan.
-Andre De Toth and Primo Zeglio directed.
+Reeves had a change of pace in Morgan the Pirate (1960) where he played pirate and occasional governor of Jamaica, Captain Henry Morgan.
+Andre de Toth and Primo Zeglio directed.

 He then did an "Eastern", The Thief of Baghdad (1961), playing Karim, directed by Arthur Lubin.
-In The Wooden Horse of Troy (1961) Reeves played Aeneas of Troy, opposite John Drew Barrymore.
-He co-starred with fellow body builder Gordon Scott in Duel of the Titans (1961), playing Romulus and Remus respectively.
+In The Trojan Horse (film) (1961) Reeves played Aeneas of Troy, opposite John Drew Barrymore.
+He co-starred with his fellow body builder Gordon Scott in Duel of the Titans (1961), the two playing Romulus and Remus respectively.
 Sergio Corbucci directed.
-Reeves played Randus, the son of Spartacus in The Slave (1962) then reprised his role as Aeneas in War of the Trojans (1962) aka The Avenger.
+Reeves played Randus, the son of Spartacus, in The Slave (1962) then reprised his role as Aeneas in The Avenger (1962) (a.k.a.
+The Legend of Aeneas).